Messing about in boats since 1975. Online Since 1997.

 One of the primary choices one will face when considering metal is just which metal to use, where to use it, and what metals are best suited to each vessel type.
 To begin the discussion, here are a few brief thoughts with regard to steel versus aluminum.

-In general, it is easy to adapt a steel vessel design to being built in aluminum, since the resulting vessel will have a lower center of gravity and enhanced stability (less structural weight, more ballast).
-However, a design that has been optimized for aluminum construction will not ordinarily be able to be built in steel, due to the substantially greater weight of structure.
-The exception is a vessel that has relatively heavy displacement already.
+- But a design that has been optimized for aluminum construction will not ordinarily be able to be built in steel, due to the substantially greater weight of structure.
+The exception is an aluminum vessel that has been designed with relatively heavier displacement than needed.

 If we were to start from scratch and create a new design, we have the chance to optimize the hull form to take best advantage of the preferred material.

 I have somewhat arbitrarily given the lower limit of a good steel vessel as being around 35 feet of length.
 This is of course not a fixed limit.
 The boundary of what can be built in steel is less a matter of boat length than it is a matter of shape and displacement.
-With proper design, one can successfully create a steel boat for coastwise cruising or serious blue water sailing possibly down to around 28 to 30 feet LOD.
+With proper design, one can successfully create a steel boat for coastwise or blue water sailing down to around 28 to 30 feet LOD.
 Smaller is actually possible but compromises must be made...!

 Adequate displacement must be maintained to carry the structure, and thus draft and beam may not be decreased below a certain point.
 Therefore, roughly below around 30 feet the boat will require rather heavy displacement, likely resulting in a less graceful shape in order to carry the structure.
 There will be that much less carrying capacity remaining for fuel, water, and the desired number of sandwiches and beer...!

 For small vessels of say less than around 40 feet, one can make a very convincing argument in favor of aluminum.
-At 168 pounds per cubic foot, we can easily make use of greater plate thickness without much of a weight penalty, and still have a sleek and graceful hull shape.
+At 168 pounds per cubic foot, we can easily make use of greater plate thickness without much of a weight penalty, and still have a light weight structure.

 When built to the same strength standard as a steel vessel, a bare aluminum hull "as fabricated" will weigh some 30% less than an equivalent steel hull.
-As an added bonus, the lighter weight of aluminum will permit a given hull form to be built with greater strength than the same hull in steel.
-In other words, given the same weight budget the aluminum structure will be able to increase scantlings in order to have a considerably higher strength than the same design in steel.
+As an added bonus, the lighter weight of aluminum will permit a given hull form to be built with much greater strength than the same hull in steel.
+In other words, given the same weight budget an aluminum structure will be able to increase scantlings in order to have a considerably higher strength than the same design in steel.

-We can also say that any design that has been optimized for aluminum construction could be adapted to the use of Titanium for hull structure without hull shape changes.
-A titanium structure having an equivalent strength to a steel structure will be approximately 40% lighter than the steel structure, and thus even lighter than an aluminum structure.
+We can also say that any design that has been optimized for aluminum construction could be adapted to the use of Titanium for the hull structure without requiring any hull shape changes.
+A titanium structure having an equivalent strength to a steel structure will be approximately 40% lighter than the steel structure, and roughly 10% lighter than an aluminum structure.

-Since we know from experience that "form follows budget" the choice of materials for a boat's structure usually comes down to a question of cost, which will be considered below.
+Since we know from experience that "form follows budget" the choice of materials for a boat's structure ultimately comes down to a question of cost, which we will consider below.

 Mild Steel: Due to fabrication issues, one cannot readily make use of less than 10 gauge mild steel plating (0.134 inch, or 3.5 mm).
 Even 10 gauge mild steel plating can be very problematic to keep fair.
 It will have much greater distortion levels while welding than plate of a greater thickness.
 Even so, with a few essential metal boat building tricks learned, it is not much trouble to avoid distortion altogether in a 10 gauge steel hull.
 With a few innovative approaches to the arrangement of structure, even less thickness is possible, down to say 12 gauge mild steel.
-For an amateur builder however, working in 10 gauge mild steel without knowledge of those tricks, the result will often be excess distortion.
+For an amateur builder however, working in 10 gauge mild steel without knowledge of a few essential tricks, the result will often be excess distortion.

-The higher yield strength is the primary justification for the use of Corten steel for metal boats, rather than for any possible corrosion benefits.
-Although Corten tends to rust much more slowly than mild steel, whether a boat is built of mild steel or of Corten steel, it still must be sandblasted and painted everywhere both inside and out.
+The higher yield strength is the primary justification for the use of Corten steel for metal boats, rather than imagining there to be any possible corrosion benefits.
+Although Corten tends to rust much more slowly than mild steel, whether a boat is built of mild steel or of Corten steel it still must be sandblasted and painted everywhere both inside and out.
 Corten is just as easy to weld and cut as mild steel, so aside from the slightly greater cost of Corten, it is to be recommended for all steel vessels having a steel plate thickness of less than 3/16 inch.

 "Cor-Ten A" is also known as ASTM A-242, which is an older specification for the current ASTM A-606 (usually for sheet under 3/16") and ASTM A-588 (usually for plate over 3/16" thickness).
 ASTM A-588 is also known as "Cor-Ten B" and is the more commonly encountered current spec for Cor-Ten, with a minimum yield strength of 50k psi in plates of greater thickness.